 Depending on the program, the enrollment process may include a call with a program representative, application, and assessment prior to acceptance.

 Whether you decide to pursue a bootcamp or get a degree, you might consider taking a flexible online data science program to prepare for your future career.
 Coursera offers specializations and professional certificates from top industry leaders like IBM, which can introduce you to the critical skills you need to know to get started in the field.

 Kickstart your career in data science & ML.
 Build data science skills, learn Python & SQL, analyze & visualize data, build machine learning models.
 No degree or prior experience required.

 155,681 already enrolled

 Average time: 5 month(s)

 Skills you'll build:

-Data Science, Deep Learning, Machine Learning, Big Data, Data Mining, Github, Python Programming, Jupyter notebooks, Rstudio, Methodology, Data Analysis, Pandas, Numpy, Ipython, Cloud Databases, Relational Database Management System (RDBMS), SQL, Predictive Modelling, Data Visualization (DataViz), Model Selection, Data Virtualization, Plotly, Matplotlib, Python Libraries, regression, Hierarchical Clustering, K-Means Clustering, Jupyter Notebook
+Data Science, Deep Learning, Machine Learning, Big Data, Data Mining, Github, Python Programming, Jupyter notebooks, Rstudio, Methodology, CRISP-DM, Data Analysis, Pandas, Numpy, Cloud Databases, Relational Database Management System (RDBMS), SQL, Predictive Modelling, Data Visualization (DataViz), Model Selection, Dashboards and Charts, dash, Matplotlib, SciPy and scikit-learn, regression, classification, Hierarchical Clustering, Jupyter Notebook, Data Science Methodology, K-Means Clustering

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.